norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Experiments report metrics - how many test cases remain, how the scores are trending, and if the hypothesis under test is a statistical improvement.
 Playgrounds generate updates like "I am still working on X" and "Y seems a little better now."

 <replace>
 in software engineering we know things will work and we just need to implement them.
-In Data Science experiments, we don't know asier to grasp when you consider that the immediate goal of each experiment is not feature success, but _hypothesis elimination_ that will ultimately lead to feature success.
+In Data Science experiments, we don't know if our thing will work. asier to grasp when you consider that the immediate goal of each experiment is not feature success, but _hypothesis elimination_ that will ultimately lead to feature success.
 What does that mean?
 We experiment because we do not know what will actually work
 </replace>